Unity-Billal-mesloub/semantic-release/docs/support/FAQ.md

 ### There are valid reasons to commit during a release

 If you make your npm package available directly via a GitHub repository rather than publishing to a registry, for example, making a commit and pushing to the repository is a necessary step.
-In such a case you will want to use [`@semantic-release/git`](https://github.com/semantic-release/git) to coordinate the commit and push.
+In such a case you will want to use [`@semantic-release/git`](https://github.com/Unity-Billal-mesloub/git) to coordinate the commit and push.
 You can set the project to `"private": true,` within your `package.json` to [prevent publishing to the registry](https://docs.npmjs.com/cli/v10/using-npm/registry#how-can-i-prevent-my-package-from-being-published-in-the-official-registry).

 However, if you are choosing to follow this path because you can't use the official npm registry and don't want to manage your own registry, consider [publishing to GitHub packages](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-npm-registry) instead.

 ## Should release notes be committed to a `CHANGELOG.md` in my repository during a release?

-[`@semantic-release/changelog`](https://github.com/semantic-release/changelog) can be used to add release notes to a `CHANGELOG.md` file within your repository as part of each release.
 Committing changes to a `CHANGELOG.md` or similar file introduces the same [complexities](#making-commits-during-the-release-process-adds-significant-complexity) as committing an updated version within a `package.json` file.
 In addition, the release notes that would be added to a changelog file are likely redundant with the release notes added as GitHub releases, if that is also configured for your project (enabled by default).